Request for Comments:

 may occupy the full field width with an implied 0 preceding bit 0.

-established.
+been established.
 NTP timestamps are represented as a 64-bit unsigned fixed-point number, in seconds relative to 0h on 1 January 1900.
-The

-integer part is in the first 32 bits and the fraction part in the last 32 bits.
-In the fraction part, the non-significant low order
+The integer part is in the first 32 bits and the fraction part in the last 32 bits.
+In the fraction part, the non-significant low

-the conversion to ICMP Timestamp message representation, which is in milliseconds.
-The maximum number that can be represented is
+complicate the conversion to ICMP Timestamp message representation, which is in milliseconds.
+The maximum number that can be

-4,294,967,295 seconds with a precision of about 200 picoseconds, which should be adequate for even the most exotic requirements.
+represented is 4,294,967,295 seconds with a precision of about 200 picoseconds, which should be adequate for even the most exotic

 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1

-will be necessary to qualify time relative to 1900 and time relative to 2036 (and other multiples of 136 years).
-There will exist a
+external means will be necessary to qualify time relative to 1900 and time relative to 2036 (and other multiples of 136 years).
+There

-200-picosecond interval, henceforth ignored, every 136 years when the 64-bit field will be 0, which by convention is interpreted as an
+will exist a 200-picosecond interval, henceforth ignored, every 136 years when the 64-bit field will be 0, which by convention is

-when the seconds field overflows.
-As it is probably inappropriate to archive NTP timestamps before bit 0 was set in 1968, a convenient
+now when the seconds field overflows.
+As it is probably inappropriate to archive NTP timestamps before bit 0 was set in 1968, a

-way to extend the useful life of NTP timestamps is the following convention: If bit 0 is set, the UTC time is in the range 1968-2036
+convenient way to extend the useful life of NTP timestamps is the following convention: If bit 0 is set, the UTC time is in the range

-reckoned from 6h 28m 16s UTC on 7 February 2036.
+UTC time is reckoned from 6h 28m 16s UTC on 7 February 2036.
 Note that when calculating the correspondence, 2000 is not a leap year.
-Note also

 4. NTP Message Format

-[DAR81].
-The structure of the IP and UDP headers is described in the cited specification documents and will not be detailed further
+(IP) [DAR81].
+The structure of the IP and UDP headers is described in the cited specification documents and will not be detailed

-here.
-The UDP port number assigned to NTP is 123, which should be used in both the Source Port and Destination Port fields in the UDP
+further here.
+The UDP port number assigned to NTP is 123, which should be used in both the Source Port and Destination Port fields in

-that described in RFC-1305, with the exception of the contents of the reference identifier field.
-The header fields are defined as
+identical to that described in RFC-1305, with the exception of the contents of the reference identifier field.
+The header fields are

 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1